going-digital/versaload/README.md

   * Uses tape signal timing based on three known good loaders - the Sinclair ZX Spectrum ROM (1982), [Turbo Tape 64](http://codebase64.org/doku.php?id=base:turbotape_loader_source) (1983) and the [Microsphere loader](http://www.worldofspectrum.org/infoseekpub.cgi?regexp=^Microsphere$ ) (1984).
   * Automatic calibration to tape playback speed
-  * Uses 8 symbols instead of 2, to improve data density.
+  * Uses 4 symbols instead of 2, to improve data density.
-  * [Huffman coding](http://en.wikipedia.org/wiki/Huffman_coding) is used to optimise the data rate across different symbol lengths.
   * Very fast synchronisation
   * Python based scriptable tape mastering environment, compatible with standard emulator file formats and audio output.

-This gives a predicted rate of around *6562 bit∙s⁻¹*, 4.2 times the speed of the Spectrum default loader.
+This gives a predicted rate of around *4500 bit∙s⁻¹*, 3 times the speed of the Spectrum default loader.

 More information on this is [in the wiki.](https://github.com/going-digital/versaload/wiki)